blake502/balatro-mobile-maker/README.md

 # Balatro Mobile Maker

 The goal of this project is to allow *Balatro* fans to play *Balatro* on their mobile devices before the official release.
 This project provides a **NON-PIRACY** avenue for players to do so, by converting their legal *Steam* copy of *Balatro* to a mobile app.
-Balatro Mobile Maker also supports automatically transferring your saves from your *Steam* copy of the game to your *Android* device.
+Balatro Mobile Maker also supports automatically transferring your saves back and forth between your *Steam* copy of the game and your mobile device (save transfer features only available on Windows and Android, for now).

-Mods are not officially supported, [but they will probably work if you transfer your saves from a modded system](https://github.com/blake502/balatro-mobile-maker/issues/11).
+Mods are not _officially_ supported, [but they will probably work if you transfer your saves from a modded system](https://github.com/blake502/balatro-mobile-maker/issues/11).

 Keep in mind that Balatro Mobile Maker is still in beta!
 Please report any bugs you encouter in the [issues section](https://github.com/blake502/balatro-mobile-maker/issues).
 If you encounter bugs with the latest release, try the previous release.